NguyenBytes/drawing-board/README.md

 bash destroy-dev.sh
 ```

-This uses the saved local dev state and destroys only the dev resources.
+This uses local dev state and destroys only the dev resources.

+The separation here is deliberate:

+- `terraform/provision-dev.sh` copies the Terraform root into a temporary directory.
+- It removes the `backend "s3" {}` block from that temporary copy before running `terraform init`.
+- It then provisions the `dev` workspace with a local backend.
+- `terraform/destroy-dev.sh` uses local dev state to destroy only the `dev` workspace resources.

+So the setup is:

+- `prod` state: remote in S3, used by GitHub Actions and any direct production Terraform work.
+- `dev` state: local only, intentionally kept out of the S3 backend so it cannot interfere with production.

 ## Terraform Usage